tilman7/reimagined-guide/docs/info.md

 ## How it works

-Explain how your project works
+My project uses an AND gate in order to display red lines on a seven segment display.

 ## How to test

-Explain how to use your project
+The project is used by switching on or off certain inputs.

 ## External hardware